 The Company was an appellant in a patent case originally filed by Competitive Technologies, Inc. and Metabolite Laboratories, Inc. in the United States District Court for the District of Colorado.
 After a jury trial, the district court entered judgment against the Company for patent infringement, with total damages and attorney's fees payable by the Company of approximately \$7.8.
 The underlying judgment has been paid.
 The Company vigorously contested the judgment and appealed the case ultimately to the United States Supreme Court.
-On June 22, 2006, the Supreme Court dismissed the Company's appeal and the case has been remanded to the District Court for further proceedings including resolution of a related declaratory judgment action initiated by the Company addressing the plaintiffs' claims for post trial damages.
+On June 22, 2006, the Supreme Court dismissed the Company's appeal and the case was remanded to the District Court for further proceedings including resolution of a related declaratory judgment action initiated by the Company addressing the plaintiffs' claims for post trial damages.
+On August 15, 2008, the District Court entered judgment in favor of the Company on all of the plaintiffs' remaining claims.
+The plaintiffs have filed a notice of appeal.
 The Company does not expect the resolution of these issues to have a material adverse effect on its financial position, results of operations or liquidity.